syafiq/llm_vd/README.md

 ```

 ### Measurement on Other Datasets
-To replicate the measurement on MegaVul, synth-vuln-fixes, and SARD use the following script:
+To replicate the measurement on MegaVul, synth-vuln-fixes, and SARD, use the following script:

 ```bash
 python performance/test_on_other/other.py